pallavi-muttineni/Elevatelabstask-sql-task5/README.md

 INT

-Primary Key, unique ID for each order
+Primary Key, unique identifier for each order

 CustomerID

 INT

-Foreign Key, links to Customers.CustomerID
+Foreign Key, linking to Customers.CustomerID

 OrderDate

 DATE

-Date the order was placed
+The date the order was placed

 Amount

 DECIMAL(10, 2)

-Total amount of the order
+The total monetary amount of the order

 Sample Data: